themagicstrings/twooter/report/report.md

 <!-- - A complete description of stages and tools included in the CI/CD chains.
     -  That is, including deployment and release of your systems. -->

+When pushing or merging to the main-branch, five different GitHub Actions are initialized.

 ![CI/CD chain](./images/ci-cd-chain.svg)